influxdata/telegraf/docs/OUTPUTS.md

   themselves.
 See below for a quick example.
 - To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/outputs/all/all.go` file.
-- The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
+- The `SampleConfig` function will be automatically updated in the build process to include the sample configuration from the README.md.
 This is included in `telegraf config`.
 Please consult the [Sample Config][] page for the latest style guidelines.
 - The `Description` function should say in one line what this output does.
 - Follow the recommended [Code Style][].